top of page

 Sunglasses

-We recommend you have a couple pairs of polarized sunglasses for the varying light conditions.
+Missoula Guided Fly Fishing recommends you have a couple pairs of polarized sunglasses for the varying light conditions.
 A size #20 Trico is a lot easier to see when you have the right eyewear.

 bottom of page